Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 \subsection{Formalization of the TDE Problem}

 Given two discrete time series $X(t),Y(t)$, we consider them time-delayed with delay $\tau$ if they follow the relationship

 where $\beta = \{-1,1\}$ determines the polarity of $x(t-\tau)$ in $Y(t)$.
 Here we refer to $x(t)$ as the signal, while $n_{X,Y}(t)$ are additive noise terms.
 Furthermore, we require $x(t),n_{X,Y}(t)$ to have zero mean.
-If we need not distinguish between signal and noise times series, we simply call them sources.
-Time-delay estimation then entails all protocols which aim to quantify the time lag $\tau$ \cite{Nikias1988}.
+If we do not need to distinguish between signal and noise time series, we simply call them sources.
+Time-delay estimation then entails all approaches which aim to quantify the time lag $\tau$ \cite{Nikias1988}.

 We further make the distinction between the noiseless, the unmixed noise, and the mixed noise environment.
 We can formalize these distinctions by introducing parameters $\alpha$ and $\theta_{1,2}$, and by unifying Eqs.~\eqref{eqn:lagX} \& \eqref{eqn:lagY} into